Member-only story

 Although, the agile manifesto preaches “Working software over comprehensive documentation” — it doesn’t preach it over no documentation.

 Far too many organisations and teams continue to function through tribal knowledge.
 Tribal knowledge is unwritten information not widely known by many others and results in a slow pace delivery and a lower quality of the product.
-Good documentation is not a silver…
+Good documentation is not a silver bullet to all your problems but it is an underutilised building block to get there.

 --